Vikaspogu/blog/content/blog/sm-jwt/index.md

 Verifying the Bookinfo installation

-Run this command to confirm that Bookinfo is deployed
+Run the following command to confirm that the Bookinfo application is up and running

 ```bash
 curl -o /dev/null -s -w "%{http_code}\n" http://$GATEWAY_URL/productpage